darky/cleam/README.md

 ![logo](logo.png)

 Cleam for clean Gleam.
-Detect unused exports, i.e. public functions, tests and types, that not used in another files.
+Detect unused exports, i.e. public functions, const and types, that not used in another files.

 ## How to